satishkamavaram/agentic-ai-a2a-mcp/README.md

 This is a **Proof of Concept (POC)** implementation with with below slimitations:

 1. 🔗 Single Server Connection - Can only connect to one MCP server at a time
-2. 📡 Transport Restriction - Only supports stdio transport (no HTTP Streaming)
-3. 🔒 Limited Privacy Protection - Only redacts email addresses (not other sensitive data)
+2. 🔒 Limited Privacy Protection - Only redacts email addresses (not other sensitive data)
-4. ⚙️ No Configuration Support - Lacks mcp.json configuration like modern IDEs support

 ## 🔄 Complete Processing Flow